Skip to main content

 IMPORTANCE OF DIAGNOSIS

 EoE symptoms could worsen from inflammatory to fibrostenotic over time.
 With every year of symptoms before an EoE diagnosis, there is a 5% increased risk of fibrostenosis.
 Additionally, the risk of stricture development increases significantly over time.
-Working with a specialist at an early stage can facilitate a timely diagnosis and effective EoE management, reducing the risk of complications.1-5
+Working with a specialist at an early stage can facilitate a timely diagnosis and effective EoE management, reducing the risk of complications.1,3,4

 EoE Patients Rely on a Healthcare Team

-• Gastroenterologists are the only doctors who can perform the necessary endoscopy to evaluate the esophagus to diagnose EoE and determine disease progression or potential histologic remission.3
+• Gastroenterologists are the only doctors who can perform the necessary endoscopy to evaluate the esophagus to diagnose EoE and determine disease progression or potential histologic remission3

 • Allergists and ENTs can play an important role in the care of EoE patients due to the frequent overlap between allergic conditions and EoE.
-Their expertise contributes to comprehensive care for individuals with EoE.10,11
+Their expertise contributes to comprehensive care for individuals with EoE6,7

-HOW TO RECOGNIZE EoE
+HOW TO RECOGNIZE EoE IN PATIENTS

-frequently seen in adolescents and
+Signs and symptoms more frequently seen in adolescents and adults (≥12 years)2,8,9:

 Dysphagia